samarth-robo/blog/_posts/2020-09-28-vnc_multiuser.md

 Next, you want to make sure `x11nvc` starts automatically every time you log in.
 Combining knowledge [from a](https://wiki.archlinux.org/index.php/TigerVNC)
 [few](https://wiki.archlinux.org/index.php/Systemd/User) [forum](https://wiki.archlinux.org/index.php/Systemd#Using_units)
 [pages](https://bbs.archlinux.org/viewtopic.php?id=230545) shows that you can use the `systemctl` method to set up a service in the "user" mode.
-This service is not system-wide, it only activates when the user logs in after booting the computer (this creating the X session which will be relayed by x11vnc).
+This service is not system-wide, it only activates when the user logs in after booting the computer (thus creating the X session which will be relayed by `x11vnc`).
 To do this, place the following content in `~/.config/systemd/user/x11vnc.service`:

 ```